-How Much Is OK To Expect People To Pay For a Bachelor/ette Party?
+How Much Is OK To Expect People To Pay For Bachelor/ette Parties?

 There’s no doubt that weddings are fun (hello, open bar).
 But if we’re being honest, it’s the pre-wedding party — i.e., the bachelor/bachelorette party — where some of the best memories are made among friends.